Waist–hip ratio

 The waist–hip ratio or waist-to-hip ratio (WHR) is the dimensionless ratio of the circumference of the waist to that of the hips.

 This is calculated as waist measurement divided by hip measurement (W/H).
-For example, a person with a 30″ waist and 38″ hips (or a 75cm waist and 95cm hips) has WHR of about 0.79.
+For example, a person with a 75 cm waist and 95 cm hips (or a 30-inch waist and 38-inch hips) has WHR of about 0.79.

 The WHR has been used as an indicator or measure of health, fertility, and the risk of developing serious health conditions.
 WHR correlates with perceptions of physical attractiveness.

 Measurement

 WHO protocol

 According to the World Health Organization's data gathering protocol, the waist circumference should be measured at the midpoint between the lower margin of the last palpable ribs and the top of the iliac crest, using a stretch-resistant tape that provides constant 100 g tension.
 Hip circumference should be measured around the widest portion of the buttocks, with the tape parallel to the floor.
 Other organizations use slightly different standards.
 The United States National Institutes of Health and the National Health and Nutrition Examination Survey used results obtained by measuring at the top of the iliac crest.
-Waist measurements are usually obtained by laypersons by measurings around the waist at the navel, but research has shown that these measurements may underestimate the true waist circumference.

 For both measurements, the individual should stand with feet close together, arms at the side and body weight evenly distributed, and should wear little clothing.
 The subject should be relaxed, and the measurements should be taken at the end of a normal respiration.
 Each measurement should be repeated twice; if the measurements are within 1 cm of one another, the average should be calculated.
 If the difference between the two measurements exceeds 1 cm, the two measurements should be repeated.